-The synthesis period in evolutionary studies (most people call this the “evolutionary synthesis” of the 1930s and 1940) has had a standard narrative for many years, but pressure is increasing for a revision.
-This book, Descended from Darwin, began as a conference at the American Philosophical Society Library, Philadelphia (22–23 October 2004).
+The synthesis period in evolutionary studies (most people call this the “evolutionary synthesis”) of the 1930s and 1940 has had a standard narrative for many years, but pressure has increasing for a revision.
+Descended from Darwin: Insights into the History of Evolutionary Studies, 1900-1970, contributes to that revision.
+It began as a conference at the American Philosophical Society Library, Philadelphia (22–23 October 2004).
 The goal of the conference was to investigate how scholarship might move forward.

 The main focus of the meeting was on before, during, and after the synthesis period in evolutionary studies (1930s-1940s) in America.
 This has been the focus of substantial new research and important new thinking.
 This volume brings together fifteen specialists to explore these developments and to press further.